The gripping account of Babylon’s last days and Israel’s return to the Promised land

 “That’s unreasonable.
 I would never consider you such.”

 Zerubbabel studied his mentor’s pointed face.
-He looked into the deep wells of Nintu’s eyes, then shared his experience.
+He peered into the deep wells of Nintu’s eyes, then shared the experience in a hushed voice.
 When he came to the part about the temple and those people calling his name, his spirit burned again.

 Belshazzar shot him a hateful look.
 “It’s the gods.
 They’re teasing us!
 They’re prophesying the impossible.”